 What do I do if a class is full?

-For College of Education (COE) courses, contact a COE academic adviser and give the adviser the name and section of the course you are trying to get into.
+For College of Education (COE) courses, contact a COE academic advisor and give the advisor the name and section of the course you are trying to get into.
 Submitting an override request does not guarantee that you will be placed in a course; each request is evaluated on a case-by-case basis.

 For courses in other schools, please contact their respective advising offices: